TacoCake/mediamanager/Guides/guide-setup-torrent-client.md

-# Guide to setting up a torrenting client.
+# Guide to setting up a torrent client.

 ## Note this guide is UNFINISHED